- Home

 - Certification of Document - $17

-If you are financially unable to meet your court ordered obligation on the day of sentencing you may be placed on a payment plan.
-This can only be considered once you have completed the following:
+If you are financially unable to meet your court-ordered obligation on the day of sentencing you may be placed on a payment plan.
+This can only be considered once you have completed:

 The Court may also:

-- Refer your case to a collection agency, which will add additional fees to the balance owing.
+- Refer your case to a collection agency, which will add additional fees to the balance owed.

-- Notify the Arizona Department of Revenue to attach your tax refund.
+- Notify the Arizona Department of Revenue to intercept your tax refund.

 -